jekyll/jekyll/docs/_tutorials/convert-existing-site-to-jekyll.md

 <link rel="alternate" type="application/rss+xml"  href="{% raw %}{{ site.url }}{% endraw %}/feed.xml" title="{% raw %}{{ site.title }}{% endraw %}">
 ```

-You can also auto-generate your posts feed by adding a gem called [`jekyll-feed`][jekyll-feed].
+You can also auto-generate your posts feed by adding a gem called [`jekyll-feed`](https://help.github.com/articles/atom-rss-feeds-for-github-pages/).
 This gem will also work on GitHub Pages.

 ## 11. Add a sitemap